austinmama/vsrx/vpn.md

 ## Performance Consideration
 {: #performance-consideration}

-In order to achieve the best IPSEC VPN performance, use AES-GCM as the encryption algorithm for both IKE and IPSEC proposals.
+To achieve the best IPsec VPN performance, use AES-GCM as the encryption algorithm for both IKE and IPsec proposals.

 For example: